mvdwetering/lg_tv_serial/README.md

 The protocol is [documented by LG here](https://www.lg.com/ca_en/support/product-support/troubleshoot/help-library/cs-CT20098005-20153058982994/).
 Kudos for LG for making the protocol specification available.

-This is a quick-and-dirty integration and is only manual tested a bit.
-But seems to work fine for me for a while now (mostly to just turn on/off the TV).
+This is a quickly whipped up integration but seems to work fine for me for a while now (mostly to just turn on/off the TV).

 I am unsure for what range of TV models this applies, I have an older model from 2011 which has a DB9 serial connector for this protocol.
 Check the owners manual of your TV (downloadable from LG website) to see if it supports this protocol.